Node and layer eigenvector centralities for multiplex networks: Numerical experiments

-Before moving on to the second dataset, we want to understand how different choices of the parameters influence the derived rankings.
+Before moving on to the second data set, we want to understand how different choices of the parameters influence the derived rankings.
 In Figure~\ref{fig:varya_EUair} we display the results obtained when $\beta=2$ is kept fixed and $\alpha = [2.1, 2.5, 2.7, 3, 4, 5, 10]$: the top plots are spaghetti plots representing the changes in the rankings, while the bottom plots display the time (in seconds) and the number of iterations required for the computation of the $f$-eigenvector centrality for the different choices of $\alpha$.
-It is clear from the top plots that the rankings do not depend heavily on the choice of $\alpha$, since the lines in the spaghetti plot (each representing the ranking of a certain node) are almost all completly horizontal.
+It is clear from the top plots that the rankings do not depend heavily on the choice of $\alpha$, since the lines in the spaghetti plot (each representing the ranking of a certain node) are almost all completely horizontal.
 Concerning the bottom plots, both iterations count and execution time decrease as $\alpha$ increases, confirming that the convergence rate follows the powers of $\rho=\frac{\sqrt{8\alpha+\beta}+\sqrt{\beta}}{2\alpha\sqrt{\beta}}$, as discussed in Theorem \ref{cor:convergence}.
-In fact, since $\beta = 2$, we have $\rho\approx 1/\sqrt{\alpha}$ and from \eqref{eq:formula_k} the number of iterations $k_*$ required to achieve convergence decays as the inverse of the logarithm of $\alpha$, i.e. there exist $c_1$ and $c_2$ such that $k_* \approx \phi(\alpha)=c_1/\ln(\alpha)+c_2$.
-The solid line in the bottom-right plot of Figure \ref{fig:varya_EUair} shows $\phi(\alpha)$ for suitable values of $c_1$ and $c_2$ and confirms this expected behavior.
-In particular, this has computational relevance: It is not difficult to observe that, when $\mathcal G$ has sparse layers, all the measures can be computed with $O(Ln)$ flops per iterative step.
-However, Figure~\ref{fig:varya_EUair} shows that tuning $\alpha$ allows us to reduce the overall timing and number of iterations required, while returning a meaningful ranking.
+In more detail, since $\beta = 2$, we have that $\rho\approx 1/\sqrt{\alpha}$; thus, from \eqref{eq:formula_k} it follows that the number of iterations $k_*$ required to achieve convergence decays as the inverse of the logarithm of $\alpha$, i.e., there exist constants $c_1$ and $c_2$ such that $k_* \approx \phi(\alpha)=c_1/\ln(\alpha)+c_2$.
+We display $\phi(\alpha)$ for suitable values of $c_1$ and $c_2$ with a solid line in the bottom right plot of Figure~\ref{fig:varya_EUair}.
+The actual number of iterations required in our computations for different values of $\alpha$ closely follows the expected behaviour described by $\phi(\alpha)$.
+In particular, higher values of $\alpha$ correspond to fewer iterative steps, as already noticed in Remark~\ref{rem:computation}.
+This has computational relevance; indeed, it is not difficult to observe that when $\mathcal G$ has sparse layers all the measures can be computed with $O(Ln)$ flops per iterative step.
+However, Figure~\ref{fig:varya_EUair} shows that tuning $\alpha$ allows us to reduce the overall timing and number of iterations required to compute our centrality vector, while simultaneously returning a meaningful ranking.